KotTenRat/image-host/README.md

-# Dabber Image Host
+# Dapper Image Host
-Dabber Image Host is an open-source image host featuring encryption, embedding (in Discord and other social media), and Discord integration.
+Dapper Image Host is an open-source image host featuring encryption, embedding (in Discord and other social media), and Discord integration.

 There is a live version of this software running [here](https://dabber-image.host/).